huahanqi/big-data-analytics-hw1/README.md

 4. The 3 most frequent meeting locations.
 5. The 10 most frequent callers.

-I ran the map_reduce_style.py script for all these 4 datasets and record the times spent to run the script for each dataset.
-In addition, I also ran the dataframe_style.py on these datasets for comparision.
+I ran the `map_reduce_style.py` script on all four datasets and recorded the execution times for each.
+Additionally, I ran the `dataframe_style.py` script on these datasets for comparison.

 ## Results